thurstylark/win-netinstall/netinstall/README.md

 - iPXE EFI Image with embedded script
-	- Custom-built image in order to include a chainloading script -iPXE Boot Script
+	- Custom-built image in order to include a chainloading script
+- iPXE Boot Script
-	- Instructs iPXE to chainload wimboot, and includes pointers to `BCD`, `BCD.sdi`, and `Boot.wim` -Wimboot
+	- Instructs iPXE to chainload wimboot, and includes pointers to `BCD`, `BCD.sdi`, and `Boot.wim`
+- Wimboot
 	- EFI image capable of booting a WIM image over HTTP
 	- A product of the iPXE team
--DHCPD
+- DHCPD
 	- Configuration that serves different pxe boot files to UEFI machines, than it serves BIOS machines.

 #iPXE